-- a linear calculation that uses the Company's net written premiums and best estimate technical provisions as data inputs; - the linear calculation's relation to the Solvency Capital Requirement; and - an absolute floor as described in Article 129(1)(d) of Directive 2009/138/EC and in Article 253 of the Delegated Regulation.
+- a linear calculation that uses the Company's net written premiums and best estimate technical provisions as data inputs; - the linear calculation's relation to the Solvency Capital Requirement; and - an absolute floor as described in Rule 3.2 of the Minimum Capital Requirement Part of the PRA Rulebook for Solvency II Firms, formerly Article 129(1)(d) of Directive 2009/138/EC and in Article 253 of the Delegated Regulation.

-For year-end 2022 following the calculations specified in the Delegated Regulation, the calculation of the Company's linear MCR is more than 0.25 times the Solvency Capital Requirement but less than cap which is 0.45 times the SCR and so the MCR is equal to the linearly calculated MCR based on net written premiums and best estimate technical provisions.
+For year end 2023 following the calculations specified in the Delegated Regulation, the calculation of the Company's linear MCR is more than 0.25 times the Solvency Capital Requirement but less than cap which is 0.45 times the SCR and so the MCR is equal to the linearly calculated MCR based on net written premiums and best estimate technical provisions.